nccgroup/wssip/README.md

 Upstream proxy support also means you can forward HTTP/HTTPS traffic to an intercepting proxy of your choice (e.g. Burp Suite or Pappy Proxy) but view WebSocket traffic in WSSiP.
 More information can be found on the blog post.

 There is an outward bridge via HTTP to write a fuzzer in any language you choose to debug and fuzz for security vulnerabilities.
-This is still in development and I hope to release it ~late May.
+See [Fuzzing](#fuzzing) for more details.

 Written and maintained by Samantha Chalker (@[thekettu](https://github.com/thekettu)).
 Icon for WSSiP release provided by @[dragonfoxing](https://twitter.com/dragonfoxing).